kirixvelu/project-108/src/blog/article-100.md

 ---
-title: Marriage of Church, Government and the Corporations
+title: Marriage of Church, Government and Corporations
 description: All three are perfectly united evil friends who make sure masses are controlled in a way to protect the interest of the ruling class
 date: 2022-07-11
 category: "religion"